GetMetaMap/metamap-android-sdk/docs/mati_android_sdk.md

 category: 61141a8437375100442f3d20
 ---

-# Mati Android SDK Usage Guide
+# Mati for Android Usage Guide

 ## Requirements